 Many of us have purchased products that have a label or tag attached to them.
 Often they require removal or deactivation before we’re able to walk out of the store with them.
+The EAS tags/labels require removal or deactivation before we’re able to walk out of the store with them.
 This is an EAS system at work in a retail environment.
-The security tags are a reminder for would-be thieves that items within the store are tagged and alarms – either visual or audible (sometimes both) will be triggered should they walk from the store without being paid for.
+The security tags are a reminder for would-be thieves that items within the store are tagged and alarms – either visual or audible (sometimes both) will be triggered should they walk from the store without being purchased.

 There are many different types of tags, labels and gates a retail outlet can utilise to reduce shoplifting and theft, but before we go into the specifics of different labels and types, let’s take a general look at what EAS is and how it works.